palva39/RWC_Colombia/README.md

-# 🇨🇴 Colombia Coaching Schedule: Web Dev & App Dev Workshop
+# Web Dev & App Dev Workshop

 Each session is 45 minutes long